6 Ways to Boost Your Mood on Dark, Cold Days

 Rhodiola is a type of adaptogen—a class of herbs that could minimize the effects of stress on the body.
 “There’s evidence to support that taking rhodiola can lead to a noticeable decrease in fatigue and depression,” says Nielsen.
 Emerging research on the herb suggests that the boost comes from a combined effort of lowering cortisol while increasing serotonin.
 Keep in mind that even though herbal products are sold over the counter, you should talk to your pharmacist or doctor before taking any.

-Do you have Season Affective Disorder?
+Wondering if you have Season Affective Disorder?